MNeMoNiCuZ/yolov8-scripts/README.md

 > If it is not, you can try downloading the COCO.JSON version of the dataset, and run the CocoGetClasses.py script from this repository to extract the values you need for the dataset.yaml.

-## 4. Configure train.py
+### 4. Setting Up train.py
-Open `train.py` and edit some parameters.
+Customize training parameters in `train.py` such as folder name, starting model, epoch count.
 ```
 "folder_name" is the output folder name inside the `training_output` directory.
 "starting_model" is which model to use for your training.
 You can copy the standard yolov8 models from the list above.
 The Nano-model is the smallest, trains faster, but usually performs worse.
 And Xtra Large is the opposite.
 Use the -seg models if you have a segmentation dataset.
 "epoch_count" how many versions do you wish to train.
 50 may be a good starting point.
 For a small model, or a model with a very small dataset, you could set this to 500.
 The training will automatically stop if no improvement is made in 50 epochs.
 ```

-## 5. Run train.py
+### 5. Running train.py
-While inside the environment, run `python train.py` to launch the training.
+Execute `train.py` to start the training process.
+Models and results will be saved in the `training_output` directory.

 Hopefully, you should have something like this now:
 ![image](https://github.com/MNeMoNiCuZ/yolov8-scripts/assets/60541708/5cbc9997-5274-42ca-a193-57cd553e5a91)